JorPan/musicly-frontend/README.md

 Musicly's Mode.ify is a web app designed for musicians to write more complex chords and progressions, making their music more interesting, and invoke more emotion.

 The main feature is a piano that maps to your computer keyboard, with a chord builder and chord progression builder, and several suggestion modes that suggest more complex chords, or chords that fit within the key you're in.
+This now utilizes local storage so you can save chords and chord progressions locally and access them later.

 ## Demo Video
 [Musicly - Mode.ify Demo Video](https://www.youtube.com/watch?v=HNiOuJO_xKI)